rainydio/wallet23/README.md

 Personal 2/3 multisig wallet contract with signature collection performed on-chain.
 Although all three keys have equal permissions, contract is optimized for two keys sending external messages in turns.
 It is made with assumption that one of the keys is lost and is controlled by attacker.

-### Status

-Essential parts are done.
-Small updates are needed once I figure out consistent naming.

-- Store layout will not change
-- External message format will not change
-- Internal message format will not change
-- External message handler is unlikely to change
-- Internal message handler will receive minor updates
-- Get methods will be replaced

-There are also fift primitives that are likely to be replaced.
-Test runner will receive improvements and couple of hand-written tests will be added.

 ### Three parties

 It is intended to be operated by three parties providing service to single user.